Ethics And Client Safety

 There is also a National Register of Hypnotherapists which is a single, unitary, national register of professional hypnotherapists available to members of the public.

-All therapists are governed by confidentiality and the Data Protection Act/principles.
+All therapists are governed by confidentiality and the GDPR - The General Data Protection Rugulation.
 These should be explained to you at a first session and when a working agreement is established at the start of therapy.

 • Free/Reduced Rate Initial Consultation: